stackplanet/sourcestack/README.md

 * Other clouds: GCP, Azure...
 * Relational databases (I'm working on an Aurora Serverless fork)

 Just fork this repository and create your own template or app.
-If you'd like to share it with others, please let me know and I'll link to it here.
+If you'd like to share it with others, please raise an issue and I'll link to it here.

 ## Design philosophy